-Project Name ID FFY 2020 Funding FFY 2020 Work Progress and Products FFY 2021 Funding FFY 2 Public Participation Process 9621 \$157,400 Supported the MPO's commitment to engage the people of the Boston region in regional transportation planning, including residents of communities that may have been underserved by the transportation system.
+Project Name ID FFY 2020 Funding FFY 2020 Work Progress and Products FFY 2021 Funding FFY 2021 Planned Work Progress and Products Public Participation Process 9621 \$157,400 Supported the MPO's commitment to engage the people of the Boston region in regional transportation planning, including residents of communities that may have been underserved by the transportation system.
 Communicated about the MPO's meetings and planning activities via the web, emails, newsletters, blog posts, Twitter, Instagram, Facebook, and LinkedIn.
-Engaged the public through MAPC subregional groups, visits to stakeholder organizations, pop-ups at community events, and web- based surveys and other digital communications.
-Conveyed public comments and input to MPO members about MPO programs and processes. \$182,290 Continue supportimely community Gather input and documents and Publish TRANSRE Update the Public Provide translations Specified in the General Graphics 9221 \$87,440 Provided graphics support to the MPO and its member agencies.
-This includes: Designing and producing maps, charts, illustrations, report covers, brochures, slides, and photographs Applying other visualization techniques Creating other products that improve communication \$85,290 Tasks and work produc the level of effort varie that the MPO produce Provision of Materials in Accessible Formats 3121 \$105,770 Supported the MPO and CTPS in: Producing accessible materials in PDF and HTML formats for posting on the Boston Region MPO website Assisting in producing materials, including meeting minute, work scopes, memoranda, reports, and other public materials Reviewing accessibility requirements and current CTPS standards and processes Implementing standards within memorandum and report templates \$102,040 Tasks and work produc the level of effort varie that the MPO produce formats.
-Professional Development 9521 \$28,996 Covered the labor expenses of staff attending conferences and seminars related to MPO work. \$52,720 Cover the labor expension seminars related to MF oport of the MPO's commitment to inclusion through nunications and engagement opportunities.
+Engaged the public through MAPC subregional groups, visits to stakeholder organizations, pop-ups at community events, and webbased surveys and other digital communications.
+Conveyed public comments and input to MPO members about MPO programs and processes. \$182,290 Continue support of the MPO's commitment to inclusion through timely communications and engagement opportunities.
+Gather input and feedback on the MPO's various certification documents and other processes.
+Publish TRANSREPORT articles and other digital communications.
+Update the Public Participation Plan.
+Provide translations of printed materials in non-English languages as specified in the MPO's LAP.
+General Graphics 9221 \$87,440 Provided graphics support to the MPO and its member agencies.
+This includes: Designing and producing maps, charts, illustrations, report covers, brochures, slides, and photographs Applying other visualization techniques Creating other products that improve communication \$85,290 Tasks and work products generally remain the same every year, although the level of effort varies based on the specific work products and reports that the MPO produces each year.
+Provision of Materials in Accessible Formats 3121 \$105,770 Supported the MPO and CTPS in: Producing accessible materials in PDF and HTML formats for posting on the Boston Region MPO website Assisting in producing materials, including meeting minute, work scopes, memoranda, reports, and other public materials Reviewing accessibility requirements and current CTPS standards and processes Implementing standards within memorandum and report templates \$102,040 Tasks and work products generally remain the same every year, although the level of effort varies based on the specific work products and reports that the MPO produces each year that need to be converted into accessible formats.
+Professional Development 9521 \$28,996 Covered the labor expenses of staff attending conferences and seminars related to MPO work. \$52,720 Cover the labor expenses of staff attending conferences and seminars related to MPO work.